-Head of the department of English
+Head and associate professor, department of English

 Karin Westman specializes in 20th-century and contemporary British literature.
 She also has research and teaching experience in British and American modernism, women's studies, children's literature, gender studies, history of the novel, drama, poetry, composition and technology, and information literacy.